Experiences

 AWeber.com

-2011 - 2013: Systems & Security Architect
+2011 - 2013: Systems & Security Engineer

 AWeber is an email marketing service provider for small businesses worldwide.
 I designed and implemented the security of AWeber's web stack.